Koromix/rygel/src/attic/README.md

 Cross-Origin-Opener-Policy = same-origin
 ```

-On this file exits, run serf with `serf -C serf.ini`.
+Once this file exists, run serf with `serf -C serf.ini`.
 If you don't specify the file explicitly, serf will try to find one from its application directory (i.e. the directory where the executable resides).

 Run `serf --help` for more information.